realnetworks-safr/shell-examples/long-polling/README.md

 # safr-long-pooling
-Example of long polling for integration purposes using SAFR plataform
+Example of long polling for integration purposes using SAFR plataform.
+For this example Python 3 must be installed.

 # Usage
 - Change AUTHENTICATION and AUTHORIZATION